Azreyo/Carbon/README.md

 > **⚠️ WORK IN PROGRESS**: This project is currently under active development and is not yet a full release.
 Features may be incomplete, APIs may change, and bugs may be present.
 Use in production environments at your own risk.

+## Please read before proceeding

+> **❗ANNOUNCEMENT**: This project will no longer be updated on GitHub.
+In the near future, a link to a self-hosted Git repository will be published on the project website.
+Ongoing development and updates will continue there, and Carbon support will be added.
+The decision was made due to GitHub increasingly placing core features behind paid plans.

 [Features](#-features) • [Installation](#-installation) • [Configuration](#-configuration) • [Usage](#-usage) • [Contributing](#-contributing) • [License](#-license) •  [Documentation](DOCUMENTATION.md)

 </div>